Pelican-Elegant/elegant/documentation/content/Contributing/automated-release.md

 Authors: Talha Mansoor
 ---

-Elegant follows "realease early, realease often" software development philosophy.
+Elegant follows "release early, release often" software development philosophy.
 In this regard, our release process is fully automated.

 We use [semantic-release](https://github.com/semantic-release/semantic-release) for version management and publishing.